Fun Employee Engagement & Team Building Activities

 Time: 15-20 minutes

-Number of Participants: any
+Number of Participants: 4 or more people

 Tools Needed: None